DRyanMiller/Overcoming-Echo-Chambers-in-Recommendation-Systems/README.md

 │
 ├── data
 │   ├── processed : directory to hold interim and final versions of processed data.
-│   └── raw : holds original data.
+│   ├── raw : holds original data.
 This data should be read only.
+│   └── test : holds a smaller dataset used to test the code.
 │
-├── models  : holds binary, json (among other formats) of initial, trained models.
+├── models  : holds classification model object and .py file with code used to implement ALS and KMeans in PySpark on AWS.
 │
-├── notebooks : holds notebooks for eda, model, and evaluation.
-Use naming convention yourInitials_projectName_useCase.ipynb │
+├── notebooks : holds notebooks for eda (clean_drm_ec and AWS_data), model (model_drm_ec), and evaluation (evaluation_drm_e
-├── references : data dictionaries, user notes project, external references.
 │
 ├── reports : interim and final reports, slides for presentations, accompanying visualizations.
 │   └── figures